SecretFoundation/docs/docs/foundation/constitution.md

 Additional committees may be formed and dissolved by the organization.

 ## Article 6 - Amendments
-How amendments are to be proposed and by whom, and what vote is required to adopt an amendment.
+How amendments are proposed and by whom, and what vote is required to adopt amendments.

 ## Article 7 - Ratification
-This constitution shall necessarily be officially established by an on-chain vote conducted by the Secret Network community.
+This constitution will be officially established by an on-chain vote conducted by the Secret Network community.